enginechronos/chronos-godot-sdk/README.md

   {"context":"conversation"},
   true
 )
-What Chronos Handles Automatically

-You don’t need to manage:

-storing events

-running AI logic
+Chronos will automatically:

+store the event

+run the Brain

-updating NPC state
+update NPC state

-syncing state back to the game
+push the update back to the game

-Chronos handles all of this for you.

-Optional: Load NPC State on Startup
+Optional Call — Load saved NPC state on startup Chronos.get_npc_state("guard_1")

-To instantly restore memory:

-Chronos.get_npc_state("guard_1")

-This ensures NPCs reflect past actions immediately when the game starts.
+This ensures the NPC reflects saved memory immediately.

 Example Project